visualizersdotnl/misc./demo-stub-ref/README.txt

 !!

 These are a few files part of the TPBDS mark 3 player stub.
+TPBDS mark 3 is a demosystem by Superplek (Niels J. de Wit) & Glow (Thijs Kruithof).

 It's intent is to serve as a reference on how to correctly handle a DirectX-based Windows demo, or whatever else kind of audiovisual software.